decoit/rt-connector/README.md

 # DECOIT RT-Connector #

-The DECOIT RT-Connector is a library that allows to access most parts of the Request Tracker (RT) REST API.
+The DECOIT RT-Connector is a library that allows to access most parts of the [Request Tracker (RT)](https://www.bestpractical.com/rt/) REST API.
+It was developed during the [iMonitor](http://www.imonitor-project.de/) and [SIMU](http://www.simu-project.de/) research projects.

 ## Usage ##